kevinliyanto/fujifilm-recipes/README.md

 - NR: -4
 - Clarity: 0

-5. That one original preset that was deleted accidentally
+5. That one preset I used in Sydney

 - FS: Classic Chrome
 - Grain: Weak/Small